daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 ## Step 6.
 Flux Architecture Crash Course

+Flux is the application architecture that was developed at Facebook for building scalable client-side web applications.
+ It complements React's components by utilizing a unidirectional data flow.
+Flux is more of a pattern than a framework, however, we will be using a Flux library called [Alt](http://alt.js.org) to minimize writing boilerplate code.

 Have you seen this diagram before?
 Did it make any sense to you?
 It did not make any sense to me, no matter how many times I looked at it.

 ![](/images/blog/flux-diagram.png)